EricMarcantonio/EricMarcantonio/README.md

 ###

 <p align="left">Hello!
 I am a Software Engineer with a focus on Production/Site Reliability, DevOps and Security Engineering.
-I am currently a Software Engineer at Nasdaq.
+I am currently a Security Engineer at HubSpot.
 I graduated from York University in May 2023 with a degree in Computer Science.<br><br>I am a highly technical individual who exceeds leading and working in teams.
 Have something you think would be a good fit?
 Reach out to me on Linkedin!</p>

 ###